kelayamatoz/Digital-Systems-Design-Lab/lab2.md

 do not evenly divide the full matrices.

 Also note that we declare ``tileC_sram`` as a `.buffer` SRAM.
-If you do not declare it this way, then the compiler will throw an error about this and explain the issue.
+If you do not declare it this way, the compiler will throw an error about this and explain the issue.
 You will learn more about this in the `Advanced Buffering`

 Next, we will implement the full outer product of the tiles that we have brought into the chip.